josephong610/JDS706_DE_Wk1.2/README.md

 4. **Outlier handling**
    - Winsorized numeric columns (`Purchase_Amount`, `Age`, `Time_to_Decision`, `Customer_Satisfaction`, `Product_Rating`, `Time_Spent_on_Product_Research(hours)`, `Frequency_of_Purchase`) at the **1st and 99th percentiles** to reduce the influence of extreme values.

-These steps ensured that the machine learning model was trained on **clean, representative, and stable data**.
+These steps ensured that the machine learning model was trained on clean and stable data.
+Otherwise the xgboost algorithm may not be as accurate as we want it to be.

 ---